 Unplanned pregnancies can happen more than once.
 If you are experiencing a second, third or even fourth unexpected pregnancy, then you are all too familiar with this statement.
 Luckily, we are here to help.

-You may be frustrated with what you have found online so far.
+If you’re pregnant with an unwanted second child, you may be frustrated with what you have found online so far.
 All these articles seem to be for people experiencing their first unplanned pregnancy.
 Where are the resources for those who are facing a second, third or fourth unintended pregnancy?
 That’s where we come in.

-You likely have all kinds of things swarming through your mind, especially if this isn’t your first unplanned pregnancy.
+You likely have all kinds of thoughts swarming through your mind, especially if this isn’t your first unplanned pregnancy.
 Even though you may be experiencing your second unplanned pregnancy or your third or fourth one, you still have options available to you.